Associate Professor of Neuroscience, Faculty of Science

 Local Group Representative for the British Neuroscience Association

 Ad hoc reviewer for various journals and funding bodies nationally and internationally

-I supervise final year undergraduate dissertations and I teach on various undergraduate modules in the School of Biosciences: Coordinated Physiological Functions (module convenor), Animal Biology (module convenor), Introductory Physiology, Physiology of Electrically Excitable Tissues, and Systems Neurophysiology.
+I supervise final year undergraduate dissertations and I teach on various undergraduate modules in the School of Biosciences: Animal Biology (module convenor), Introductory Physiology, Animal Physiology & Anatomy, Essential Study Skills, Physiology of Electrically Excitable Tissues, Coordinated Physiological Functions, and Systems Neurophysiology.